 Landmark Home Warranty’s Listing Coverage: Everything You Need to Know

 As a Realtor, you know what sells a home.
 You’ve helped your seller stage, paint, clean, organize, add curb appeal, and more to get a buyer to bite.
 But have you ever considered including a home warranty as a part of this process?
-Not only can a home warranty plan help ease a buyer’s worries when considering a property, it can also benefit the seller as well by helping to protecting against unexpected covered repairs while on the market.
+Not only can a home warranty plan help provide ease a buyer’s worries when considering a property, it can also benefit the seller by helping to protect against unexpected covered repairs while on the market.
 How?
 With Listing Coverage!

 What is Listing Coverage?

 Listing Coverage, also known as Seller’s Coverage, is a home warranty plan that is designed to help protect a home from covered breakdowns while on the market.
 If you are going to include a home warranty plan in the contract of sale for a home, you should consider adding Landmark’s Listing Coverage to help protect the seller’s home before closing!
 Landmark Home Warranty offers this coverage at no charge and it functions the same as a normal home warranty plan, with just a few stipulations.